prasad4learning/cloud_dq/README.md

 ## Overview

-This repository contains the implementation of the **Rearc Data Quest**, a multi-step data engineering challenge that demonstrates skills in **AWS, Terraform, Python, and Data Analytics**.
+This repository contains the implementation of the **Cloud Data Quest**, a multi-step data engineering challenge that demonstrates skills in **AWS, Terraform, Python, and Data Analytics**.
 The project consists of four parts:

 1. **AWS S3 & Sourcing Datasets** - Fetching data from the **Bureau of Labor Statistics (BLS)** and storing it in S3.
 2. **APIs & Data Ingestion** - Extracting data from **DataUSA API** and storing it in S3.